-h.
-Where an application for development, redevelopment and/or site alteration is of a minor nature, the City, in consultation with the Conservation Authority or any other agency having jurisdiction, may waive the requirement to conduct an Environmental Impact Study, or appropriately scope the study requirements.
+- h.
+Where an application for development, redevelopment and/or site alteration within the Adjacent Lands Overlay is of a minor nature, the City, in consultation with the Conservation Authority or any other agency having jurisdiction, may waive the requirement to conduct an Environmental Impact Study, or appropriately scope the study requirements. - i.
+The City shall recognize all existing planning approvals that pre-date the approval of this Plan.
+In cases where an Environmental Impact Study was completed and approved in support of the existing planning approval within the Adjacent Lands Overlay, further Environmental Impact Study requirements may be waived by the City.

-6.1 The Grand River, D'Aubigny Creek and Tributaries of Fairchild Creek Floodplain Areas a.
-It is the intent of this Plan to limit development within the floodplain limits of the Grand River, D'Aubigny Creek, and the tributaries of Fairchild Creek.
+6.1 Floodplain Areas

+a.
+It is the intent of this Plan to limit development within the floodplain limits of the Grand River, D'Aubigny Creek, Jones Creek, Phelps Creek and the tributaries of Fairchild Creek.
 Development will minimize hazards to the public and will be limited to public infrastructure, flood control works, and structures associated with open space uses.

 - b.
-The floodplain limits of the Grand River, D'Aubigny Creek, and the tributaries of Fairchild Creek in the City are shown on Schedule 7-1: Floodplain, and are established by the Conservation Authority.
+The floodplain limits of the Grand River, D'Aubigny Creek, Jones Creek, Phelps Creek, and the tributaries of Fairchild Creek in the City are shown on Schedule 7-1: Floodplain, and are established by the Conservation Authority.
 The floodplain includes all lands adjacent to a watercourse that have been or may be subject to flooding hazards.
 This Plan establishes three policy areas for floodplain lands within the City:

 - i.
 Floodway Policy Area;

 - ii.
 Special Policy Area 1; and,

 - iii.
 Special Policy Area 2.

 - c.
 Some development within the floodplain area may be permitted subject to the approval of the Conservation Authority.
 As a condition of development or redevelopment, a Floodplain Analysis may be required for lands located within the floodplain area, to the satisfaction of the City and the Conservation Authority, to define the flood risk and the extent of the lands impacted by flooding hazards.
 Changes to the floodplain limits, as established by a Floodplain Analysis approved by the Conservation Authority, do not require an amendment to this Plan.